cc673459362/myrete/README.md

 add RHS vector. so that the terminal can print out the same number of rule's RHS. add arg into function add_produtin() "const string &num" to refer the number of the rule/terminal. add a function createrhs() can read RHS from rule.txt and save into the vector.

+05.31 morning  add function getdataintowm() to read the data from data/data file once a line and insert into wm.

+05.31night: the testjoinnode has some problem. need a way to comfirm the function. why rule:1
+LHS:
+windows = 0
+rain !
+0
+temprature = 33,9999
+RHS:
+windows = open
+data:
+temprature = 35
+can successfully insert into terminal? why the last joinnode's testjoinnode will be true??

+06.03 night: have find the problem in function of getjointestnode(),: int id,attr,vlaue=0;this one just definate the value =0 , id and attr is random int.so change them into : int id=0;
+int attr=0;
+int value =0;
+beside, add some code to cout the test condition.